Samuel Morris' Impact

 Taylor University is pleased to carry on a rich and rewarding relationship with the members of the SCAA.
 Dr. Charles Kirkpatrick, Taylor University Professor Emeritus, serves as the official University liaison with the SCAA, attending their annual conventions and speaking for their gatherings.
 In addition, Dr. Kirkpatrick hosts guests to the Taylor campus who express a special interest in the Morris story.

-In late March and early April, 2010, four members of the SCAA and Dr. Charles Kirkpatrick traveled to Liberia to continue to develop plans for the Morris Center.
+In late March and early April 2010, four members of the SCAA and Dr. Charles Kirkpatrick traveled to Liberia to continue developing plans for the Morris Center.
 The group was welcomed by Dr. Emmanuel Bailey, President of the United Methodist University in Monrovia.
 Other meetings took place with the Samuel Morris Legacy board of directors, the official trustees of the incorporation under which the Morris interests will be managed.

 A special highlight of the journey was a meeting with Liberian President Ellen Johnson Sirleaf, who was moved by the Morris story and gifts received from the group.
-President Sirleaf promised to expedite the finalizing of the deed for the land on which the Morris center will be built.
+President Sirleaf promised to expedite the finalizing of the deed for the land where the Morris center will be built.

 After a week-long stay in Sinoe County, that included an important visit to the Morris Legacy Foundation property, the group returned to the States determined to press forward on the plans for the Samuel Morris Learning Enrichment Center.